-- لەم// - Wash your hands immediately after handling your capsules. - Keep your medication at room temperature, out of the reach of children and pets as well as protected from light, heat or moisture.
+- Wash your hands immediately after handling your tablets. - Keep your medication at room temperature, out of the reach of children and pets as well as protected from light, heat or moisture.
 Do not keep medicines in the bathroom. - Don't throw away unused medication at home.
 Bring it back to your pharmacy to be destroyed safely.
-You may dispose of the empty containers in your home garbage can. - If the capsules inadvertently come in contact with the surrounding surface, wash and rub the surface with water and soap. - Caregivers should wear disposable gloves if they prepare medication for you.
+You may dispose of the empty containers in your home garbage can. - If the pills inadvertently come in contact with the surrounding surface, wash and rub the surface with water and soap. - Caregivers should wear disposable gloves if they prepare medication for you.
 You can find disposable gloves at your local community pharmacy. - Keep your medications in their original container and do not mix them with other drugs.
-The container should never be reused to put other objects or food.